Tokyo Bay, Tokyo, Japan

 The eco-district will also include hexagonal rings ranging from 150m to 1,500m in width that will reduce the impact of the waves allowing ships to pass through.
 Rings of varying sizes will fulfil different purposes.
 The smallest rings will be used to accommodate high-density development, whereas the medium rings will provide water storage.
 The hexagonal rings present at the perimeter will include low-density development, open spaces and pedestrian routes.

-The plan will be transit-oriented with tunnels, regional lines and a new vacuum-tube transportation system based on technology currently being developed by Elon Musk.
+The plan will be transit-oriented with tunnels, regional lines and a new vacuum-tube transportation system based on the technology currently being developed by Elon Musk.

 Collaborators involved with the conceptual project